datawire/ambassador-docs/howtos/auth-kubectl-keycloak.md

         verbs: ["get", "list"]
     ```

-2. Test again with the same two curls but now include impersonation headers with `-H "Impersonate-User: john"`.
-Notice, however, that the while the first curl responds correctly, the second will respond with the following:
+2. Test the API again with the following 2 `curls`: `curl https://<ambassador-domain>/api/v1/namespaces/default/services?limit=500 -H "Impersonate-User: "john"` and `curl https://<ambassador-domain>/api/v1/namespaces/default/pods?limit=500 -H "Impersonate-User: "john"`.
+You will find that the first curl should succeeds and the second curl should fail with the following response.

 ```json
 {